-For further information about Java varargs, see the description from Oracle at http://download.oracle.com/javase/1,5.0/docs/guide/language/varargs.html.
+Tip: For further information about Java varargs, see the description from Oracle at http://docs.oracle.com/javase/tutorial/java/javaOO/arguments.html.

 In the following example, the group permission to trade all FX products on the accounts "Walker & Baines" and "Zedco Corp" is denied.
 The example assumes that account permissions are in the "Account" namespace, and that the name of each account identifies the action that must be denied.